-This course will provide the student with the knowledge necessary to perform radiographic procedures relative to the vertebral column, ribs, sternum, and cranium.
+This course will provide the student with the knowledge necessary to perform radiographic procedures relative to the cranium, ribs & sternum, vertebral column and abdomen.
 Emphasis will be placed on radiographic terms, detailed anatomy, positioning, manipulation of equipment and accessories, and related patient care.
-Prerequisites: MA 101, MA 103, All previous technical courses
+Prerequisites: MA 101, MA 103, All previous technical courses.

-IMAGE CRITIQUE I
+IMAGE CRITIOUE I

 This course provides students with the knowledge needed to evaluate radiographic examinations and to identify and recognize diagnostic quality.
-Coursework will concentrate on the study of the guidelines for image analysis of the upper and lower extremities.
-Prerequisites: MA 101, MA 103, All previous technical courses
+Coursework will concentrate on the study of the guidelines for image analysis of the upper and lower extremities, chest and abdomen.
+Prerequisites: MA 101, MA 103, All previous technical courses.